-The Contra Costa Community College District is comprised of three colleges (Contra Costa, Diablo Valley, and Los Medanos Colleges), San Ramon Campus and the Brentwood Center.
-The Governing Board consists of five members elected by geographic regions, known as wards, for four-year, staggered, terms.
-Though elected by geographic region, Board members represent the interests of all county residents as stated in Board Policy 1010, Code of Ethics of the Governing Board.
-Serving a one-year term, the sixth member of the Governing Board is the Student Trustee, who is selected by rotation among the three colleges and who has an advisory vote on actions other than personnel-related and collective bargaining items.
+The Contra Costa Community College District is comprised of Contra Costa College, Diablo Valley College, Los Medanos College, San Ramon Campus, and the Brentwood Center.
+The Governing Board consists of five members elected by geographic regions, known as wards, for four-year, staggered terms.
+Though elected by geographic region, Board members represent the interests of all county residents, as stated in Board Policy 1010 ("Code of Ethics of the Governing Board").
+Serving a one-year term, the sixth member of the Governing Board is the Student Trustee, who is selected by rotation among the three Colleges and who has an advisory vote on actions other than personnel-related and collective bargaining items.
+(IV.C.1-1)

-The Governing Board has full legislative authority for the operation of the Contra Costa Community College District, in accordance with State of California Education Code, rules of the Board of Governors of the California Community Colleges and Statutes of the State of California.
+The Governing Board has full legislative authority for the operation of the Contra Costa Community College District, in accordance with State of California Education Code, rules of the Board of Governors of the California Community Colleges, and Statutes of the State of California.
 The Board has overall authority and final responsibility for all policies necessary to carry out their legislative responsibilities.
-The Board receives regular reports on student success, achievement and completion as part of their oversight role to assure academic quality and integrity of the student learning programs and services.
-In addition, the Board receives regular reports on the financial stability of the District and each of the colleges in the District.
-The Board is also directly involved in the preparation of the District budget with a least one study session devoted to that process every year.
+The Board receives regular reports on student success, achievement, and completion as part of its oversight role to ensure the academic quality and integrity of student learning programs and services.
+The Board receives regular reports on the financial stability of the District and each of the colleges in the District.
+The Board is directly involved in the preparation of the District budget with a least one study session devoted to that process every year.
+(IV.B.1-3, III.A.11-3, IV.C.1-2, IV.C.1-3)